Blindsprings

 Blindsprings is a fantasy webcomic by Kadi Fedoruk.
 Started in October 2013, it follows a magical Princess named Tamaura after she is forced to return from a spirit realm, finding that 300 years have passed.
-The comic ran for almost six years but has been on hiatus since August 2019, and is due to return in April 2023.

 Premise

 At the start of Blindsprings, Princess Tamaura of Aberwelle is believed to have been killed by revolutionaries along with the rest of her magical royal family, but is actually alive and living in a "Blindspring", an area hidden from humans where the spirits live.
 Tamaura made a deal with the spirits; in return for 300 years of service, they will protect her and her sister.
 There are no other humans with Tamaura until a boy named Harris appears and after meeting her, decides to "save" her from the Blindspring.
 He returns shortly later, though now an adult, and uses magic to keep the spirits at bay and force Tamaura out of the Blindspring.
 Tamaura finds that while time has passed slowly for her, almost 300 years have passed in Aberwelle, which is now an industrialised nation.

 The story follows Tamaura as the main character, as well as her new friends Street and Ingrid, Harris, Ingrid's family, the militant Gravers, and a number of allied secret societies.
 The story features warring factions, morally grey villains, and a society with complicated prejudices.
 As described by one reviewer, "The comic explores conflicts where both parties can be wrong.
 Killing the royal family was wrong, but the monarchy probably wasn’t great; the spirits are needed for balance, but they are amoral and exact cruel contracts with the people."